Instructional Schedule - Fall, Winter, & Spring Quarter:

 - The Summer Quarter will consist of six weeks of lessons plus the bonus week for make-up lessons.

 - During the Summer Quarter students have the option of arranging their six piano lessons individually with me rather than having a regular weekly lesson time.
-This flexibility will allow student to still get in all of their piano lessons around their travel and summer camp schedule.
-Lessons will still need to be scheduled with me during my normal working hours and within the dates specified for the summer quarter.
+This flexibility will allow students to still get in all of their piano lessons around their travel and summer camp schedule.
+Lessons will still need to be scheduled with me during my normal working hours and within the dates specified for the summer quarter, however.

 - Please understand that, without payment, it isn't possible for me to reserve spaces in the studio.
 The studio maintains a waiting list of interested students.
 It is most equitable to offer lesson times to these students immediately when they become available.
 Some families actually prefer to begin piano lessons in the summer.
 Students who have terminated their lessons are always welcome to return, but please know in advance that availability of lesson times may be limited and that your space could not be guaranteed after an absence.

-- Missed lessons due to teacher illness or absence will ALWAYS be rearranged or made-up during the make-up week.
+- Missed lessons due to teacher illness or absence will ALWAYS be rearranged or made-up during the Make-up Week.
 I make every effort not to miss lessons but every now and then, like most professionals, I need a personal day or become ill.
 In the interest of public health, I will not teach when I am sick.
-The makeup week is built into the schedule to provide me with flexibility to cover any absences that I incur.

 - Excused absences must be approved in advance.
-If time permits, they can be made up during the makeup week only.
-Excused absences include: illness, family vacation, and death in the family.
+(A simple text or email will suffice.)
+If time permits, they can be made-up during the make-up week only.

-- A maximum of two missed lessons may be made up per quarter.
+- Only one missed lesson may be made-up per quarter.

 - Please remember that most teachers do not offer make-up lessons at all because of scheduling complications.
 Therefore, this is a generous compromise.